-Guided by the value of service, Tauira Pasifika is the Pasifika student movement working collectively across our three regional hubs: Northern, Central and Southern.
-We are governed by a national executive and currently have membership across many New Zealand universities and institutes of technology and polytechnics, and have recently developed relationships across the tertiary education sector.
+Guided by the pan-Pacific value of service, Tauira Pasifika supports the Pasifika student movement by working collectively across our three regional hubs: Northern, Central and Southern.
+We are governed by a National Executive and currently have membership across many New Zealand universities and Institutes of Technology and Polytechnics.

-Tauira Pasifika currently have representation on Universities New Zealand Enhancement Theme Steering Group for the Cycle 6 Academic Audit and Ako Aotearoa Pacific Peoples Caucus to raise issues that impact Pasifika students.
+Tauira Pasifika is currently represented on the Ako Aotearoa Pacific Peoples Caucus, and was formerly represented on Universities New Zealand Enhancement Theme Steering Group for the Cycle 6 Academic Audit.